 Design Concept

-The education center adopts a seaside resort theme, offering a lively and relaxed atmosphere.
+The education center adopts a coastal resort style, offering a lively and relaxed environment for gatherings.

-At the entrance, hedges enclose the parking area, while vibrant yellow, green, and blue hues reflect the corporate brand colors.
+At the entrance, hedges screen the parking area, accented with vibrant yellow, green, and blue colors reflecting the company’s official branding.